This article is a guide for mid-tier Direct to Consumer brands on how to run analysis and testing for new performance marketing channels.

 While all of these landmark events have brought their own challenges, the one that has really shaken the eCommerce marketing world has been Apple’s June 2021 iOS14.5 update.

-This update has forced Facebook to slash the amount and quality of data it provides in their Ad Manager, and has led to a general re-evaluation of how safe it is for eCom brands to rely so heavily on Facebook and Instagram to reach their customers.
+This update has forced Facebook to reduce the amount and quality of data it provides in their Ad Manager, and has led many to begin the process of introducing new marketing channels to reduce their pure reliance on Facebook.
 It has also caused drastic measurement problems in other big digital ad platforms – most notably Snap Inc, whose weaker than expected Q3 2021 figures were attributed to low customer confidence in their data, and led to an instant drop of 25% from its share price.

 What are people doing right now?

 So we’ve established that a diverse marketing channel mix is a healthy one – great!
-The next step is working out how you’re going to diversify – or, put another way, where you’re going to spend your budget that isn’t just Facebook.
+The next step is working out how you’re going to diversify – or, put another way, where you’re going to spend your budget beyond Facebook.
 We’ve listed out the four most common approaches, from simplest to most complete:

 - Listening to the market (‘If it works for Allbirds…’)